vvinhas/redux-bolt/README.md

 })
 ```

-If you don't want `bolt` to be your property responsible for handling your real time actions, you can set the option `propName` to whatever you want.
+If you don't want `bolt` to be the property responsible for handling your real time actions, you can set the option `propName` to whatever you want.

 ```js
 import { createBoltMiddleware } from "redux-bolt"